Skip to main content

 The platform periodically publishes materials at /news/articles.
 This is where you can find up-to-date information about models, changes, and approaches to working with AI tools.

-You don't need to read every article — just check in periodically if you use the platform regularly.
-It's especially useful to check the section before writing about specific platform capabilities: functionality changes, and a two-month-old article may describe a no longer current interface.
+You don't need to read every article — just check in occasionally if you use the platform regularly.
+It's especially useful to check the section before writing about specific platform features: functionality changes, and an article from two months ago may describe an outdated interface.

 Can I use all models at once?
-Available models depend on your tariff.
-Check the /pricing page to understand what's included in your subscription.
+The available models depend on your tariff.
+Check the /pricing page to understand what is included in your subscription.

 What if generation doesn't start?
 Check your remaining limits.
-If limits aren't exhausted, describe the problem in /support.
+If limits are not exhausted, describe the problem in /support.

-Do I own the generation results?
+Do I own the generated results?
 The answer is in the public offer on the /offer page.
-Read the section on rights to results before using them commercially.
+Read the section on rights to results before using them for commercial purposes.

 Can I switch models mid-conversation?
-Within the platform, you can choose models for different requests.
-Check the chat interface for capabilities.
+The platform allows you to select models for different requests.
+Check the chat interface for options.

-Where can I see request history?
-Go to /support if you can't find history in the interface.
+Where can I see my request history?
+Contact /support if you cannot find the history in the interface.

-To ensure your first day on the platform doesn't turn into fruitless searching, go through this list:
+To ensure your first day on the platform isn't a fruitless search, go through this list:

-1. Open /pricing and remember the type of limits on your tariff.
+1. Open /pricing and remember the type of limits for your tariff.

-2. Try one request in the chat — a simple task you regularly do manually.
+2. Try one request in the chat — a simple task that you regularly do manually.

 3. If you need images, go to /images and make one test generation.

-4. If you need videos, go to /videos and run one test scenario.
+4. If you need videos, go to /videos and try one test scenario.

 5. Read the key points of /offer about rights to results.